-This summer might not be others we have experienced.
-COVID-19 has put a halt on exciting summer activities, but that doesn’t mean you should be alone!
+This past summer was not up to our current summer standards.
+COVID put a halt on exciting summer activities, but that doesn’t mean you should be alone!
 Now is the perfect time to adopt a furry feline friend because we all have nothing but time on our hands.
 It’s also the perfect time to adopt a cat because June marks “Adopt a Shelter Cat Month”.

-Adding a furry family member to your home is perfect during this quarantine life.
-Most of us are working at home anyways, meaning we can spend twice as much time with our cats during their cute kitten phases.
+Adding a furry family member to your home is perfect in the post-quarantine life.
+Most of us are still working at home anyways, meaning we can spend twice as much time with our cats during their cute kitten phases.
 You never have to leave and can spend as much time with them as you’d like.
 Adopt a kitty today and bring them into your loving home.

 When is Adopt a Shelter Cat Month?